jamesbyrne89/Project-Template/README.md

 A basic template folder structure for starting new web projects.
 <br>
 <br>
-Includes boilerplate HTML and CSS files, as well as gulp tasks.
+Includes boilerplate HTML and CSS files, as well as gulp tasks for automation.